rumashie/csNotes/files/backend_notes.md

 #### How the internet works

-The internet is a "network of networks". {graphic}
+The internet is a "network of networks".

 It connects devices together using a set of _standardized protocols_.
 There are many different devices and tools that help faciliate this...
 There are _routers_ that recieve the data being exchanged in packets.
 A router examines the packet and forwards the packet to the next router in the path towards its destination.